Memorial Day

 For more about the origin of Memorial Day click here.

-The words of 41st President George H. W. Bush express the cost:
+The words of 41st President George H. W. Bush express this cost we acknowledge on Memorial Day:

 “Each of the patriots whom we remember on this day was first a beloved son or daughter, a brother or sister, or a spouse, friend, and neighbor.” — George H. W. Bush